Home > Samsung

 change samsung csc via code

-2. Type in *#06*.
+1. Bring up the dial pad on your device.
+Type *#06*.
 This should bring up the IMEI number.
 Copy it.

-4. It should bring up the Preconfig page where you would find the list of all the available CSC codes.
+3. It should bring up the Preconfig page where you will find the list of all the available CSC codes.

 However, if you aren’t able to change the CSC code on your Samsung device running Android 11, then please refer to the next method given below.